 Moreover, $r$ induces a diffeomorphism between $\partial \cals_k$ (the subject of our interest) and $\partial \wsk$.
 Since $\wsk$ can be replaced by its intersection with an arbitrarily small tubular neighbourhood of $\C$, the boundary $\partial \wsk$ can be localized totally near $\C$.
-(In fact, this is the main advantage of the space $\cals_k$, in this way the wanted 3--manifold appears as a local link, or, after a resolution, as the boundary of a tubular neighbourhood of a curve configuration).
+In fact, this is the main advantage of the space $\cals_k$: in this way, the wanted 3--manifold appears as a local link, or, after a resolution, as the boundary of a tubular neighbourhood of a curve configuration. \ix{curve configuration $\C$}

 Next, we analyze the local equations of $\wsk$ in the neighbourhood of any point of $\C$.
-For this we use the notations of (\ref{summary}).
+For this we use the notations of \ref{summary}.
 In all the cases, $U_p$ is a complex 3--ball around the point $p\in\C$ with three complex local coordinates $(u,v,w)$.

 It is convenient to use the following notation.
-If $H=\{(u,v,w)\in U_p\,:\, h(u,v,w)=0\}$ is a real analytic variety in $U_p$, then we denote by $H^+$ the closure of $H\setminus \{uvw=0\}$ (in this way we neglect those components of $H$ which sit in one of the coordinate planes).
+If $H=\{(u,v,w)\in U_p\,:\, h(u,v,w)=0\}$ is a real analytic variety in $U_p$, then we denote by $H^+$ the closure of $H\setminus \{uvw=0\}$.
+This way we neglect those components of $H$ which are included in one of the coordinate planes.
 Using this notation, the local equations of $\wsk$ are as follows.

 If $p$ is a generic point of a component $C$ of $\C$ with decoration $(m;n,\nu)$, then